dotnet/AspNetCore.Docs/aspnetcore/fundamentals/use-http-context.md

 ## `RequestAborted`

-The <xref:Microsoft.AspNetCore.Http.HttpContext.RequestAborted?displayProperty=nameWithType> cancellation token can be used to notify that the HTTP request has been aborted.
+The <xref:Microsoft.AspNetCore.Http.HttpContext.RequestAborted?displayProperty=nameWithType> cancellation token can be used to notify that the HTTP request has been aborted by the client or server.
 The cancellation token should be passed to long-running tasks so they can be canceled if the request is aborted.
 For example, aborting a database query or HTTP request to get data to return in the response.

 [!code-csharp[](use-http-context/samples/Program.cs?name=snippet_RequestAborted&highlight=7-8)]

-The `RequestAborted` cancellation token doesn't need to be used with asynchronous operations when reading the request body or writing to the response body.
-They immediately exit if the HTTP request is aborted.
+The `RequestAborted` cancellation token doesn't need to be used for request body read operations because reads always throw immediately when request is aborted.
+The `RequestAborted` token is also usually unnecessary when writing response bodies, because writes immediately no-op when the request is aborted.

+In some cases, passing the `RequestAborted` token to write operations can be a convenient way to force a write loop to exit early with an <xref:System.OperationCanceledException>.
+However, it's typically better to pass the `RequestAborted` token into any asynchronous operations responsible for retrieving the response body content instead.

 > [!NOTE]
 > [Minimal APIs](xref:fundamentals/minimal-apis) supports binding <xref:Microsoft.AspNetCore.Http.HttpContext.RequestAborted?displayProperty=nameWithType> directly to a <xref:System.Threading.CancellationToken> parameter.